thinktecture/blog-ghost-theme/README.md

-# blockchain-blog-ghost-theme
+# webapplications-blog-ghost-theme

-This repo contains the theme for the Thinktecture Blockchain Blog hosted at https://blockchain.thinktecture.com.
+This repo contains the theme for the Thinktecture Web-based Applications Blog hosted at https://....thinktecture.com.
 It's compatible with the latest version of [Ghost](https://github.com/TryGhost/Ghost) including the beta of its new Koenig Editor.